USS Upshur (DD-144): 1923–1941

 Recommissioned on 2 June 1930, Upshur operated with the Battle Fleet and Scouting Force, first on the west coast and later on the east, until decommissioned on 22 December 1936 at Philadelphia.
 She was berthed in the Philadelphia Navy Yard until the autumn of 1939.

 Soon after the outbreak of World War II in Poland in September 1939, President Roosevelt declared the neutrality of the United States and ordered the establishment of a Neutrality Patrol off the eastern seaboard and gulf coast on 5 September.
 To augment the ships first assigned to this duty, the Navy began reactivation of 77 light minelayers and destroyers.
 Accordingly, Upshur went back into commission at Philadelphia on 4 October, a little over a month after Germany invaded Poland.
 Attached to the Atlantic Squadron of the United States Fleet, Upshur interspersed her routine training evolutions—battle practices, torpedo exercises, and tactical maneuvers—with patrols safeguarding America's neutral shores along the Atlantic and gulf coasts.

 Upshur's routine was broken briefly in December 1939.
-On 13 December, the North German Lloyd Line steamship Columbus slipped out of Veracruz, Mexico, in an attempt to reach Germany and slip through the British blockade.
+On 13 December, the North German Norddeutscher Lloyd steamship Columbus slipped out of Veracruz, Mexico, in an attempt to reach Germany and slip through the British blockade.
 She had not reckoned with the Neutrality Patrol, however, that persistently shadowed the liner from the moment she stood out of the Mexican port.
 Upshur participated in the tracking and reporting of the steamer, the 13th largest merchant steamship in the world.
 Columbus ultimately met her doom on 19 December; she was scuttled when confronted by British destroyer Hyperion.
 The cruiser Tuscaloosa, standing nearby, rescued the Columbus crew.

 The rapid fall of France in early 1940 caused alarm in the western hemisphere that French possessions in the West Indies might fall into German hands.
 American planners drew up contingency plans to take these isles by force if necessary.
 In the event of such an invasion, Upshur and her sisters in Destroyer Squadron 30 were slated to screen the counter-battery and gunfire support group built around Texas, Vincennes, and Chester.
 The crisis abated by late 1940.